JLSteenwyk/BioKIT/docs/index.rst

 ^^^^^

-BioKIT, a toolkit for the UNIX shell environment with numerous functions that process or conduct analyses on alignment, coding sequences, fastq files, and genome files.
+BioKIT, a versatile toolkit for processing or conducting analyses on alignments, coding sequences, fastq files, and genome files.

-If you found BioKIT useful, please cite *BioKIT: a toolkit for processing and analyzing bioinformatic data*.
+If you found BioKIT useful, please cite *BioKIT: a UNIX toolkit for processing and analyzing bioinformatic data*.
 TBD. doi: |doiLink|_.

 .. _doiLink: ADD LINK TO PAPER HERE
 .. |doiLink| replace:: ADD DOI HERE